carlalbrecht/socket-json-rpc/README.md

 The client must still provide at least the number of named arguments other than `"..."`.
 In the previous example, at least one number would have to be specified.

-This method can be called with either of the following JSON:
+The `subtract` method can be called with either of the following JSON:

 ```javascript
 // Unnamed arguments